AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2019-12-26-the-method-of-least-squares.md

 Clearly, there is no single point at which all of the lines intersect, meaning there's no solution that satisfies all four equations simultaneously.
 What we found is the red dot, $$(1, 1)$$.
 As we saw earlier, there are three equations for which this is a solution (blue, purple, and red in the graph above).

-{% include linkedHeading.html heading="Overdetermined Systems Don't Have a Unique Solution" level=2 %}
+## Overdetermined Systems Don't Have a Unique Solution

 The system of equations above is called an **overdetermined system**; such a system has more equations ($$4$$) than unknowns ($$2$$).
 If we denote the matrix's dimensions as $$m \times n$$, then an overdetermined system is one where $$m > n$$.
 Visually, this looks like a tall and thin matrix.